Are You An Empath? Ways To Find Balance

 - Imagining a barrier between yourself and the world, a fluid, moving shield that protects you from the energy of others when you feel you cannot absorb their energy or are being faced with much negative energy.

-- Try to imagine the center of your being and become aware of your thoughts, feelings and emotions.
+- Try to imagine the center of your being and become aware of your thoughts, feelings, and emotions.
 This sometimes is called “mindfulness.”
 See if you can switch back and forth between focusing your thoughts on others and your thoughts back to yourself and the core of your being.

 - Don’t attempt to take on responsibilities that are not yours.
 Empaths want to help, but many people cannot be helped or must make a decision to help themselves first.
 Draw a mental line at when and where you will stop assisting someone and stick to it.